TheConnMan/jukebot/README.md

 1. Click save!

 ## Deployment
+**WARNING:** Data persistence is not currently a priority.
+Videos are though to be transient and once they are more than an hour old they aren't shown in the UI.
+Due to this schema migrations are not a high priority and new runs of **JukeBox** will start with a fresh database.

 Within this project is a `docker-compose.yml` file for use when deploying this project to your own server.
 Slack Slash Commands require the slash command endpoint to be HTTPS, so JukeBot uses [Let's Encrypt](https://letsencrypt.org/) to get an SSL cert.
 You'll need to be hosting JukeBot on a domain you have DNS authority over for this to work as you'll need to create a couple DNS entries.

 The first thing to do after cloning this repo (or copying down) onto the deployment box is to replace a few values in `docker-compose.yml` and `traefik.toml`.
 In `docker-compose.yml` replace the two **localhost** references with your own domain or subdomain which points to the current box (e.g. projects.theconnman.com).
 In `traefik.toml` replace the email address with your own and the domain from localhost to the same one as before.
 Also run `touch acme.json` to create an empty credentials file.